MatanHamilis/sighash_post/README.md

 ![Transaction Format](./images/tx_form.jpg)

-Let's have an example, consider Alice has 1 BTC she received at transaction with txid `ab01...0342` (we'll be using abbreviated notation instead of writing a long transaction ID).
+Let's have an example, consider an address has 1 BTC which were received at transaction with txid `ab01...0342` (we'll be using abbreviated notation instead of writing a long transaction ID).
-Thus, this transaction has a single output worth 1 BTC which can only be spent using Alice's private key.
+Thus, this transaction has a single output worth 1 BTC which can only be spent using the address' private key.
-Alice wants to send this 1 BTC to Bob.
+The owner of the address (called A) wants to send this 1 BTC to someone else, called B.
-To do so, she asks from Bob for his address which encompasses Bob's public key.
+To do so, A asks from B for the address which encompasses B's public key.
-Next, she creates a transaction with a single input, referring to the first out output from transaction previous transaction (so `vout = 0` and `txid = ab01...0342`), she computes her signature using her private key this input, thereby authorizing the payment and attaches it to the `scriptSig` field in the input.
+Next, A creates a transaction with a single input, referring to the first out output from previous transaction (so `vout = 0` and `txid = ab01...0342`), A computes the signature using A's private key, thereby authorizing the payment and attaches it to the `scriptSig` field in the input.
-In the output of the transaction she creates a single output with `value = 100,000,000`, which are 100,000,000 satoshis, that is single BTC and is writing Bob's public key in the `scriptPubkey` field.
+In the output of the transaction A creates a single output with `value = 100,000,000`, which are 100,000,000 satoshis, that is single BTC and is writing B's public key in the `scriptPubkey` field.

 The result transaction, ignoring irrelevant fields looks something like this:

 ![Example Transaction](./images/example_tx.jpg)

 Now that we know roughly how transactions work, let's get a little bit deeper into the `scriptSig` field.
-In our previous example Alice was computing a signature of the transaction she was sending to Bob.
+In our previous example A was computing a signature of the transaction the was sent to B.
 Digital signatures (such as ECDSA signatures used in Bitcoin) are considered hard to forge without owning the private key.
-That means that without the private key an attacker using Alice's previous signatures will not be able to generate a new signature authorizing the spending of one of her UTXOs.
+That means that without the private key an attacker using A's previous signatures will not be able to generate a new signature authorizing the spending of one of A's UTXOs.
 When computing a digital signature, the signing procedure typically takes an arbitrarily sized buffer, compute the hash of the contents of this buffer and employ the mathematical procedure on the hash of the message.
-So, when Alice is computing the digital signature, what exactly is this buffer that will be passed into the signing procedure?
+So, when A is computing the digital signature, what exactly is this buffer that will be passed into the signing procedure?
 The most common case is that all contents of the transaction (besides the signature itself, of course) are signed, this is probably what you would expect and even implement your self if you were trying to write your own version of Bitcoin.
 However, in Bitcoin other modes are available which allow the spender to sign only part of the information in the transaction to allow higher degrees of freedom and perhaps more sophisticated use cases.
 The exact mode comes right after the digital signature in the `scriptSig` field and is encoded using a single byte known as a `SIGHASH_TYPE`.